bmacnaughton/testeachversion/README.md

-# alltheversions
+# testeachversion

-Do you just *love* it when dependencies make breaking changes in a patch release?
-Do you live for the mystery and intrigue of never quite knowing if a deploy will blow up in production?
-Then this is probably not the module for you!

-With `alltheversions`, you can run your test suite against--you guessed it--all the versions of your dependencies.
-You simply create a versions spec file to define what modules and version ranges you want to test against, along with what task you want to run for that particular module--the default being `npm test`.
+`testeachversion` runs your test suite against each versions of the packages you depend on.
+You create a versions spec file to define what modules and version ranges you want to test against, along with what task you want to run for that particular module.
+The default is `npm test`.

 ### Usage